filipednb/spring-core/README.md

 ```

-In annotation configuration of a bean the method name will be the name of the bean inside IoC container or as this:
+In annotation configuration of a bean the method name will be the name of the bean inside IoC container or a name given in this way:
 ```java
 @Bean(name = "nameOfBean")
 ```